 So before you apply for a new Chase card, and especially if you plan to apply for multiple, consider getting a free copy of your credit report so you can check how many credit cards you've opened in the past 24 months.
 Also, these cards require good or excellent credit, which typically means a FICO® Score* of 670 or higher.
 So plan to check your credit score before you apply to see where you stand.

 If you want to apply for a Chase card, or want to browse other cards that might be right for you, check out Experian CreditMatchTM, which will show you offers matched to you based on your credit profile.

-The information related to the Chase UnitedSM Explorer credit card, Marriott Bonvoy BoundlessTM credit card, and Chase Sapphire Reserve® credit card has been collected by Experian and has not been reviewed or provided by the issuer of the card.
+All information about the Chase Freedom® and Chase Freedom Unlimited® has been collected independently by Experian and has not been reviewed or provided by the issuer of the card.